nklingen/TheOfficeWebsite/content/docs/Sentiment_Analysis.md

 {{< include-html "content/interactive/combined.html" >}}

 The while the average sentiment per episode seems to very a lot, in general it was more stable across seasons.
-The happiest episode is `Threat Level Midnight`, (also the highest rated episode), where Michael finishes his movie, featuring several the office characters, where they are all very excited to see how it turned out.
-The saddest eppisode is `Double Date` where Jim, Pam, Michael and Pam´s mum go on a double date but Michael ends up breaking up with Pam´s mom because he finds her too old for him.
-Both her and Pam are furious for the rest of the episode.
+The happiest episode is `Threat Level Midnight`, where Michael finishes his movie, featuring several of his coworkers.
+The saddest eppisode is `Murder` where the branch learns that it is likely to be closed.
+Moreover, they play a murder mystery game to distract themselves, using many words related to "murder" and "kill",  which are words with a very low sentiment.

 ## Sentiment development of the main characters